codelit-io/codelit-demo-app/README.md

 ## What does it do? 🤔

-- Email and Social sign in
+- 📝 Email and Social sign in
-- Material-UI library with Dark mode
+- 🏗 Material-UI library with Dark mode
-- Custom Components Library
+- 🚀 Custom Components Library
-- Custom Theme with Responsive mode
+- 🎉 Custom Theme with Responsive mode
-- Global Hook State
+- 🌏 Global Hook State
+- 🎣 Custom Permission and Roles Hooks
-- Save and Read DB data from firestore collection.
+- ♺ Save and Read DB data from firestore collection.
 - Admin and protected routes
 - Single Page routing and lazy loading
 - Built using Functional Components